-This island nation is one of the smallest countries in the world.
-However, there are plenty of amazing things to do in Malta.
-In fact, I highly recommend spending a week in Malta – this should give you enough time to see the main highlights and take a trip to Gozo (Malta’s sister island).
+Malta may be small, but the island is packed with history and culture.
+In fact, I highly recommend spending a week on the island – this should give you enough time to see the main highlights and take a trip to Gozo (Malta’s sister island).

 1. Spend a day in Valletta

 A trip to Valletta should be at the top of your Malta bucket list.
 I may be biased, but Valletta is definitely one of the most beautiful cities in Europe.

 Built in the 16th century, Valletta is packed with architectural gems, from Baroque palaces and churches to traditional limestone houses with colourful doors and balconies.

 Malta’s capital also has a vibrant culture scene, with plenty of exhibitions and productions taking place at the stunning Manoel Theatre, St. James’ Cavalier, and other sites across the city.

 Make sure to visit St. John’s Co-Cathedral, which is home to several masterpieces, including The Beheading of Saint John the Baptist by Caravaggio.

 If you want to learn more about Maltese history, pop into The Museum of Archaeology and The Grandmaster’s Palace.